Reservoir Dogs: Soundtrack

-Certifications

 Video games

 A video game based on the film was released in 2006 for PC, Xbox, and PlayStation 2.
-However, the game does not feature the likeness of any of the actors with the exception of Michael Madsen.
+Only Michael Madsen reprised his role from the film.
 The game was received unfavorably, with GameSpot calling it "an out and out failure".
 It caused controversy for its amount of violence and it was banned in Australia, Germany and New Zealand.

 Another video game, Reservoir Dogs: Bloody Days, was released in 2017.

 On December 14, 2017, Overkill Software added a heist to Payday 2 inspired by Reservoir Dogs in which the player is contracted to rob a jewelry store in Los Angeles with the Cabot family.
 It is unique in that the heist is played in reverse order, with day two occurring prior to day one, similar to how the film's plot is out of chronological order.

 Remakes

 Kaante, a Bollywood film released in 2002, is a remake of Reservoir Dogs, combined with elements of City on Fire.
 The film also borrows plot points from Heat and The Killing.
 Tarantino has been quoted as saying that Kaante is his favorite among the many films inspired by his work.
 Tarantino later screened Kaante at his New Beverly Cinema alongside Reservoir Dogs and City on Fire.

 Tarantino revealed in June 2021 that he had at one point considered remaking Reservoir Dogs as his tenth and final directed film, though he quickly iterated that he "won't do it".